The Original Route

 There are many walks and cycle rides complimenting the canal route and leaflets are available in local tourist offices and Long Eaton Town Hall.
 The Midshires Way long distance footpath crosses the route at Breaston and the long term aim is a route from Derby to Nottingham completely traffic free.

 The Derby canal route is a wildlife haven, from the heavily wooded stretch at Swarkestone/Chellaston through urban Derby to the open countryside from Borrowash to Breaston.
 There is a great variety of wildlife to be seen.
 Foxes, badgers, rabbits, hares, and weasels abound and in the short stretch at Borrowash which has been dug out, there have been sightings of kingfishers and herons.
 Other wildlife known to live here are smooth newts, frogs and fish and not too faraway there are water voles.
 The lay of the land at Draycott lends itself to ground nesting birds such as the skylark.
 Lapwings are also common here.
-The society has planted a traditional hedge at Draycott, a great attraction for the wildlife.
+The Trust has planted a traditional hedge at Draycott, a great attraction for the wildlife.
 A large proportion of the original hawthorn hedgerow is still on the canal, providing food and shelter.
-The Society does it’s own hedgelaying.
+The Trust does it’s own hedgelaying.

 Although the Derby is not in water, both ends of the canal can be reached and explored from the Trent & Mersey or the Erewash canals.